cloudblog004/fantasticfoodies/content/en/posts/2387-step-by-step-guide-to-make-quick-diced-sweet-potato-and-chicken-chinese-style-stir-fry.md

 1. Make ready 1 tbsp Vegetable oil (or olive oil)

 It&#39;s soft and crispy, but lets not forget, spicy.
 These spicy Chinese-style stir-fried sweet potatoes use several different heat sources to get their fiery taste and coat the crispy spuds, but their.
-TESTED &amp; PERFECTED RECIPE - A Chinese stir-fry with shiitake mushrooms, broccoli, red peppers, and an unctuous, flavorful brown sauce.
+TESTED & PERFECTED RECIPE - A Chinese stir-fry with shiitake mushrooms, broccoli, red peppers, and an unctuous, flavorful brown sauce.
 There is much to love about this Chinese vegetable stir-fry: meaty shiitake mushrooms, crunchy broccoli, sweet bell peppers and a gingery, garlicky brown sauce.

 <!--inarticleads2-->